 Use images cautiously

-Images may look cool, but they can sometimes mean trouble for email signatures.
+Images may look cool, but they aren't a best practice for email signatures for a couple of reasons.
 Images add to the size of your email and may make loading your email slow and difficult for some.
-What’s more, if your contact details are part of your image, it will be difficult for the client to copy and save those details.
-This creates a hurdle for easy communication between you and your prospect or client.